jamesgli520/Password-Generator/README.md

 ## Description
 This is a password generator that generates the password randomly. </br></br>

-The application has several functionalities:</br>
+It is a password generator application that it has several functionalities:</br>
-    1) Prompt window for user to input.</br>
+    1) It has a button to generate password randomly</br>
+    2) Ask user to input the length of password
-    2) Check the length of password which it has to be at least 8 characters and no more than 128 characters.</br>
+    3) Check the length of password which it has to be at least 8 characters and no more than 128 characters.</br>
-    3) Users are able to confirm whether or not to include character types.</br>
+    4) Users are able to confirm whether or not to include character types.</br>
-    4) Check the input that it has to be at least one character type in the password.</br></br>
+    5) Check the input that it has to be at least one character type in the password.</br></br>